Estimated reading time: 8 minutes

 - water availability: evapotranspiration uses water and if there isn’t a lot of water in the soil there will be no evapotranspiration.

 - soil type: the soil type determines how much water the soil can hold and how easy the plant can draw water from it.
-When the ground is covered by vegetation, the rate of transpiration is higher than the rate of evaporation from the soil.
+When the ground is covered by vegetation, the rate of transpiration is higher than the evaporation rate from the soil.

 - plant type: some plants, like succulents, naturally hold onto their water and don’t transpire much.
 Other plants release more water.

-Both live and fake plants can be used in a crested gecko terrarium but live plants have a certain benefit when it comes to increasing the humidity in the terrarium.
-Always make sure that they’re safe to use and don’t grow too big.
+Both live and fake plants can be used in a crested gecko terrarium but live plants have a specific benefit in increasing the humidity in the terrarium.
+Make sure that they’re safe to use and don’t grow too big.

-The kind of substrate you choose for your terrarium can have a great influence on the humidity.
+The substrate you choose for your terrarium can significantly influence the humidity.
 The substrates that have the best retention of moisture and keep the humidity in a terrarium up are:

 - orchid bark